frank-f-trafton/prod_ui_wip/ACKNOWLEDGEMENTS.md

 * [inspect.lua](https://github.com/kikito/inspect.lua) is used for debugging.

-* [nativefs](https://github.com/EngineerSmith/nativefs/tree/main) is used in the theme building script, and also in the file selector example.
+* [nativefs](https://github.com/EngineerSmith/nativefs/tree/main) is used in the theme building script.

 * strict.lua is used for testing.